Musée du Quai Branly – Jacques Chirac: Publications

-Criticism and controversy
+Reception and controversy

-Vacillation over the museum's name reflected tensions about its scope and viewpoint.

-Not all critics were pleased with the new museum when it opened.
+General appreciation vs. criticism of the museum

+Discussions about the museum's name prior and after its opening reflected criticism about its scope and political viewpoints.
+In a summary review of 2006 The Guardian reported that the Financial Times appreciated the museum's architectural and curatorial design, praising features such as the layered galleries that create "an animated, occasionally jarring dreamscape".
+This review characterized the museum as a "real gift" for Paris.
+The Washington Post called it "visually stunning, inside and out".

+Other reviews in public media were more critical: The International Herald Tribune commented on the architecture: "Defiant, mysterious and wildly eccentric, it is not an easy building to love."
+Newsweek wrote that "the jungle metaphor is so overdone that it starts to seem silly, or condescending".
 Michael Kimmelman, architecture critic of The New York Times, published a review on 2 July 2006 entitled "Heart of Darkness in the City of Light".
 He called the museum "a missed opportunity and an inexplicable exercise" and said it was "devised as a spooky jungle, red and black and murky, the objects in it chosen and arranged with hardly any discernible logic.
-The place is briefly thrilling, as spectacle, but brow-slappingly wrongheaded....The place simply makes no sense.
+The place is briefly thrilling, as spectacle, but brow-slappingly wrongheaded. [...]
+The place simply makes no sense.
 Old, new, good, bad are jumbled all together without much reason or explanation, save for visual theatrics."